 In another direction, even though the most widely used mathematics has not changed much over the past several centuries, mathematics is not a subject which only has a past.
-Especially during the past two centuries, the subject has grown explosively, and one aspect of this growth is that questions which had remained open for centuries have been solved very decisively.
+Especially during the past two centuries the subject has grown explosively, and one aspect of this growth is that questions which had remained open for centuries have been solved very decisively.
 One reason for this is increased insight into the numerous ways in which the various branches of the subject are interdependent.
 Although many advances in mathematics during the past 300 years are difficult or impossible to describe in simple terms, mathematics is a living subject which definitely has both a present and a future.

-Finally, the history of mathematics provides valuable insights into how and why the subject has taken its present form.
+Finally, the history of mathematics provides valuable insights into why the subject has taken its present form.
 This has an important moral for both learning and teaching mathematics.
 Namely, usually it is extremely worthwhile to view the results and applications of the subject in terms of their motivation, discovery, and justification.
-At many points we shall compare or contrast the more modern approaches to topics with the means by which they were originally discovered or created.
-In many, and probably most, cases the standard current approaches differ from the original ones in many respects, but in contrast to most other sciences there are numerous examples for which the old methods (sometimes going back to Greek mathematics) are still the best ones available.